 We were lucky to speak to Dr. Lorelei Wakefield, a dedicated vegan veterinarian.
-We understand well the concerns of well-meaning pet owners who are considering feeding their beloved dogs a plant-based diet, even just in part.
-So we asked Dr. Wakefield all of the questions that pet owners might ask, and she addresses just how healthy feeding dogs more plants and less meat can be!
+We understand well the concerns of well-meaning pet owners who are considering feeding their beloved dogs a vegan diet, even just in part.
+So we asked Dr. Wakefield all of the questions that pet parents might ask, and she addresses just how healthy feeding dogs a meat-free diet can be!

 What is your background?